Clinic Policies

 Ending the Therapeutic Relationship

-• Repeat refusal to comply with treatment advice.
+• Ongoing refusal to follow treatment recommendations

 • Non-compliance with clinic policies.